notgonnaleo/content-platform-queue/README.md

 > **Note:** This example is intentionally simplistic and overkill for a real-world scenario.
 However, it serves as a great way to demonstrate message queues in action.
 In a real-world system, this approach is more suited for high-traffic services like payment processing or handling technical debt in a microservices architecture.

 ## 📌 Disclaimer
 This project was built as a quick learning exercise (under 1 day).
-The architecture is not optimized for production but is meant to illustrate message queue concepts.
+So the example used is supposed to be simple as possible to avoid high business logic complexity, focusing ONLY on the development complexity (Praticing queue messaging implementation).